 Many of our faculty volunteer their time and services to provide medical care to underserved populations in our communities and around the world.

-- Hari Conjeevaram, MD, Associate Professor, Division of Gastroenterology, Department of Internal Medicine, is the Director of the U-M Medical School's Student Run Free Clinic (SRFC) located at the Faith Medical Clinic in downtown Pinckney, Michigan.
+- Hari Conjeevaram, MD, MS, Professor, Division of Gastroenterology and Hepatology, is the Director of the U-M Medical School's Student-Run Free Clinic (SRFC) located at the Faith Medical Clinic in downtown Pinckney, Michigan.
 "Services like the Faith Clinic and our student-run clinic provide a vital safety net for non-emergency and preventive care" says Dr. Conjeevaram.

-- Alan Baptist, MD and Georgiana Sanders, MD, Clinical Assistant Professor, Division of Allergy and Clinical Immunology, volunteer their time two times each month at the Corner Health Center located in Ypsilanti, Michigan.
-The Health Center offers a full range of health care, mental health and supportive services for young people as they transition to adulthood.
+- Alan Baptist, MD, MPH, Associate Professor, and Georgiana Sanders, MD, MS, Associate Professor, Division of Allergy and Clinical Immunology, volunteer their time two times each month at the Corner Health Center located in Ypsilanti, Michigan.
+The Health Center offers a full range of health care, mental health, and supportive services for young people as they transition to adulthood.

-- In addition to dedicated care of patients with tuberculosis, Division members have served in a consultant role for non-human clients.
-In particular, Richard Simon, MD, Professor, Division of Gastroenterology, Department of Internal Medicine, assisted in the performance of several surveillance bronchoscopies for Rudi, a 42 year African Rhino at the Detroit Zoo, who was exposed to another animal with tuberculosis.
+- In addition to dedicated care of patients with tuberculosis, division members have served in a consultant role for non-human clients.
+In particular, Richard Simon, MD, Professor, Division of Pulmonary & Critical Care Medicine, assisted in the performance of several surveillance bronchoscopies for Rudi, a 42 year African Rhino at the Detroit Zoo, who was exposed to another animal with tuberculosis.
 Fortunately for Rudi, he never developed clinically active disease.

 International Health Services